 Short-term outlook by region

-As published in the Financial Statements Bulletin 2018
+As published in the Interim Report January-March 2019

-Consumer and institutional investor demand for apartments is expected to remain stable, at the autumn 2018 level, which is also supported by continuously stable mortgage demand.
-Activity among private residential investors is expected to be lower than in the previous years, even weak.
-Location and the price level will continue to play a key role.
+Consumer and institutional investor demand for apartments is expected to remain stable, at the autumn 2018 level.
+Activity among private residential investors is expected to be lower than in the previous years.
+Location and the price level continue to play a key role.

 The divergent development of apartment prices and demand between growth centres and the rest of Finland is expected to continue.
-The availability of mortgages and housing company loans has become weaker during the year.
 The increased supply of apartments is anticipated to prevent the rise of housing prices.

 The rental demand for business premises is expected to remain on a good level in growth centres.
 Activity among property investors is expected to remain at a good level, particularly for centrally located projects in the Helsinki metropolitan area and in major growth centres.
-The contracting market is expected to remain active, but contract sizes are expected to decrease on average.
+The contracting market is expected to remain active.

 Renovation is expected to grow moderately due to increasing urbanisation and aging of building stock.

-High construction activity has led to increased competition for skilled professionals and the situation is expected to continue.
+High construction activity has led to increased competition for skilled professionals.
 Construction costs are estimated to increase slightly.
 Construction volume is expected to remain at a good level.

 The increased regulation and higher capital requirements imposed on financial institutions affect construction and property development.

-Infrastructure construction market is expected to decline in from the year 2018 levels.
-The state's investments in basic road maintenance are expected to keep demand relatively stable for paving in 2019.
+Infrastructure construction is expected to decline in from the year 2018 level.
+The state's investments in basic road maintenance are expected to decline significantly for paving in 2019 increasing the maintenance backlog of the road network.
 The government is cutting down the allowances for infrastructure projects for the coming years, which weakens the outlook for paving and infrastructure projects.
 Demand for infra projects is maintained by complex infrastructure projects in urban growth centres as well as transport projects and industrial investments.

-In Russia, the geopolitical tension impacts the general market situation.
+Also in Russia, the geopolitical tension impacts the general market situation.
 The demand for apartments is expected to remain at the same level as seen on average in 2018.
-Residential demand is anticipated to improve slowly and price levels are expected to remain low.
+Residential price levels are expected to remain low.

-Changes in regulation concerning the housing market are expected to lead to increased volatility in supply and sales practices in the beginning of the year.
+Changes in regulation concerning the housing market are expected to maintain volatility in supply and sales practices.
 Regulatory changes might cause delay in banks’ project financing abilities and cause uncertainty and turbulence in the market.
 Demand is expected to focus primarily on affordable apartments.
-Inflation in construction costs is expected to remain moderate.
+Inflation in construction costs is expected to grow moderately due to changes in value added tax.

 Construction and repair projects on major roads are expected to maintain demand for paving.